I've been fired and I'm not sure what I'm entitled to

 Bill paid Ahmed for the remaining 3 weeks of the notice period (4 weeks in total) and the 10 weeks redundancy pay.

-Most workplace problems can be solved without us getting involved, but this isn’t always possible.
+Most workplace problems can be solved between an employer and an employee, but this isn’t always possible.

 You may need more help if, for example:

-- Your contract offered a longer notice period than your award.
+- your employment contract or a workplace policy has a longer notice period than your award or registered agreement.
 If it did and it was not followed, you may need legal advice.

 You can contact us for our help if:

-- Protected actions weren’t respected.
-Australian laws protect people from being dismissed for discussing a problem at work, joining a union, a discriminatory reason such as race or gender or pregnancy or other Protections at work.
+- protected actions weren’t respected.
+Australian workplace laws protect people from being dismissed for discussing a problem at work, joining a union, a discriminatory reason such as race or gender or pregnancy or other Protections at work.

 - Your employer threatens to cancel your visa.
 Only the Department of Home Affairs (Home Affairs) can cancel visas, not your boss.
 We have an arrangement with Home Affairs that supports visa holders when they ask for our help with a workplace problem.
 Visa holders can ask for our help without fear of visa cancellation, even if they’ve breached their work-related visa conditions.
 This arrangement is called the Assurance Protocol.
 Read more on our Visa holders and migrants page.